Alex Monk BA (Hons), MA, HCPC (Accred.)

 Photos & videos

-I have written several articles on anxiety, politics and creative art therapies published on Counselling Directory, Private Psychiatry and Psychereg.com.
+I have written several articles on anxiety, politics and creative art therapies published on Counselling Directory, Private Psychiatry and Psychereg.com as well as on my own website.
 Please feel free to read these as this will perhaps give you a further sense of how I work in therapy and its potential benefits to you.

 Maps & Directions